The Beginning of World War II, 1939

 On Sunday, September 3rd, 1939, after the pressure of work over the last few days, I overslept, and had to take a taxi to the Foreign

-without their parents.
-September 1, 1939
+Children are evacuated from London without their parents.
+September 1, 1939 |

 Office.
 I could just see Henderson entering the building as I drove across the Wilhelmsplatz.
 I used a side entrance and stood in Ribbentrop's office ready to receive Henderson punctually at 9 o'clock.
 Henderson was announced as the hour struck.
 He came in looking very serious, shook hands, but declined my invitation to be seated, remaining solemnly standing in the middle of the room.